colurw/data_augmentation/README.md

 Mirror and rotate functions are size agnostic.

-Mirroring a 4-fold-symmetrical set of clockwise rotations gives the anticlockwise rotations (For a gven rotation angle).
-And requires less reworking of the rotation function.
+Mirroring a 4-fold-symmetrical set of clockwise rotations gives the equivalent anti-clockwise rotations.
+(And requires less reworking of the rotation functions).

+Bounding boxes will increase in size to avoid clipping rotated objects, by setting:  circular_objects = False